What did people eat in the Middle Ages?

 Were spices really widely used in the Middle Ages?

-Yes, but mainly by the nobility.
-Pepper, ginger, cinnamon, cloves, and nutmeg were imported luxury products.
+Yes, but mostly by the nobility.
+Pepper, ginger, cinnamon, cloves, and nutmeg were imported luxury goods.
 Common people primarily used local herbs like parsley, sage, marjoram, or hyssop.

 Yes, and it's simpler than you might think.
 A cast iron cauldron, a few simple ingredients, and a wood fire are enough to rediscover the flavors of the era.
-Approche Libre's medieval recipe box sets allow these dishes to be cooked directly over the fire.
+Approche Libre medieval recipe boxes allow you to cook these dishes directly over a fire.

 → What to cook in a cauldron?
-30 historical recipes for wood fire, bushcraft, barbecue, and van life
+30 historical recipes for wood fire cooking

-→ Cast iron cauldron: traditional French family cuisine of the 1930s
+→ Cast iron cauldron: traditional and family French cuisine of the 1930s

 → How to manage fire for slow and controlled cooking